StackMCP

 </form>

-The key advantage of the declarative approach is progressive enhancement.
-These attributes are ignored by browsers that don't support WebMCP.
-Your forms work exactly as before for human visitors.
-There's zero risk in adding them today.
+These attributes are ignored by browsers that do not support WebMCP.
+Your forms work exactly as before.
+Zero risk in adding them today.
+For more on the declarative API in React/Next.js apps, see our WebMCP implementation guide.

 The Imperative Approach: JavaScript for Complex Operations

 The declarative API covers form-based interactions, but ecommerce often needs more.
-Checking real-time inventory, applying coupon codes, or fetching detailed product data with reviews -- these are better handled through the imperative JavaScript API using navigator.modelContext.
+Checking real-time inventory, applying coupons, or fetching detailed product data -- these use the imperative JavaScript API via navigator.modelContext.

 Product Details